quacksouls/bitburner/doc/guide/script.md

 ```

 you start the game with 8GB RAM.
 The passive income you generated from your
-Hacknet nodes, committing `Homicide` in The Slums, and from hacking `n00dles`
+Hacknet nodes, committing <kbd>Homicide</kbd> in The Slums, and from hacking
-should have now accumulated to $50m or more.
-It is time to upgrade the RAM of
+`n00dles` should have now accumulated to $50m or more.
+It is time to upgrade the
-`home`.
-Click on the `City` tab to bring up the city map.
-Find the location of
+RAM of `home`.
+Click on the <kbd>City</kbd> tab to bring up the city map.
+Find
-Alpha Enterprises, as shown in the image below, and click on the `T` icon to
+the location of Alpha Enterprises, as shown in the image below, and click on the
-bring up the page of the company.
-You need approximately $46.146m to upgrade
+`T` icon to bring up the page of the company.
+You need approximately $46.146m to
-`home` to 128GB RAM, leaving you plenty of money to purchase the TOR router.
-The
+upgrade `home` to 128GB RAM, leaving you plenty of money to purchase the TOR
-TOR router will come in handy later on when you need to purchase various
+router.
+The TOR router will come in handy later on when you need to purchase
-programs to help you progress.
+various programs to help you progress.
 For the moment, the following
 [Terminal](https://bitburner.readthedocs.io/en/latest/basicgameplay/terminal.html)
 session: